Create a Space: An Interview with Vera Frenkel

 Which works in particular are you thinking of?

 I had done a series of video installations on a Canadian novelist called Cornelia Lumsden.
 I built a whole persona and context around her, so I could deal with the various ways in which women writers were invisible.
 A few years later, I found myself in Austria in a cultural centre that used to be a Wehrmacht prison.
 It happened to be in the city where Hitler fantasized a museum in his honor, authorizing the Sonderauftrag Linz (Special Assignment Linz).
 I did a project there called Body Missing.
 The earliest version was in 1974.
 Since then it has traveled all over the world, from Japan to Poland to Scandinavian countries.
 The title Body Missing raises the kinds of questions that you’re asking me.
 It was a work that addressed allegorically a core aspect of World War II: the imprisonment and murder of humans.
 More recently I installed a version of Body Missing in the salt mine at Altaussee where Hitler’s minions had hidden most of the masterpieces intended for the Hitler museum.
 It is a work that has spanned half my life.
 My most recent project was interrupted by the pandemic.
 Its working title is Flute and Drum: Unheard Voices Sing.
-It consists of seven encounters between very young children and elders ten times their age.
+It relates to ageism and consists of seven encounters between very young children and elders ten times their age.
 So, when you asked about the connection between disability and my work, I thought, my God, I’ve been preparing for being disabled in some sense throughout my working life.

 You have also dealt with mobility, in the sense that people move from place to place or are in transit, and that experience is a frequent challenge for people with disabilities.